 EBSD can be used to detect and differentiate crystallographic structures present in multiphase materials.
 The following drawbacks can be encountered by using only EBSD for differentiation:

-- Similar inter-planer angles are produced by the constituent phases with analogous cubic crystal structure and diffracting planes.
+- Similar inter-planer angles are produced by the constituent phases with the analogous cubic crystal structure and diffracting planes.
 This makes differentiation impossible when taking into account only these angles while indexing.

 - Constituent phases with analogous crystal structures are capable of creating similar inter-planar angles, and the way that the bands are identified restricts the capability to distinguish these structures.
 EBSD pattern resolution and quality will again directly influence the performance of phase differentiation.